Humpheh/goboy/README.md

 # GoBoy
 GoBoy is a Nintendo GameBoy emulator written in golang.
-While it is work in progress it currently runs GB games that use MBC1/2 memory banking cartridges.
+While it is work in progress it currently runs the majority of normal GameBoy games.
+There is currently no sound engine implemented.
 This emulator was primarily built as a development exercise.

 <img src="images/links-awakening.png" width="400"><img src="images/pkmn-red.png" width="400">